STAT545-UBC-hw-2018-19/hw03-rasiimwe/hw03-rasiimwe.md

 Let's see whether other representations can help us identify previously identified outliers.

-### Sanity Check into all continents fo interesting countries
+### Sanity Check into all continents for interesting countries

 From all the above plots, we seem to see some countries with interesting patterns.
 I will do a sanity check to confrim my findings.
 I will also look into life expectancy - out of curiosity.